-Glamorized in Edna Ferber’s 1929 novel, “Cimarron” and the 1931 movie, in reality “The Run” was just another land grab engineered by Republican President Benjamin Harrison to steal two million acres of prime real estate from the indigenous peoples of the Great Plains; the Indians of the Five Civilized Tribes during the shameful era of Indian Removal in the 1830s.
+Glamorized in Edna Ferber’s 1929 novel, “Cimarron” and the 1931 movie, in reality “The Run” was just a land grab enabled by Republican President Benjamin Harrison to steal two-million acres of land (later expanded to 40-million acres) from the indigenous peoples of the Great Plains; the Indians of the Five Civilized Tribes during the shameful era of Indian Removal in the 1830s.
 This is how Oklahoma came to be.
-It’s interesting to note that it was President Benjamin Harrison who first set the wheels in motion for the later annexation of Hawai`i as a US territory.

 Somebody please say “Amen!”